certicky/sscait-web/README.md

 ### SSCAIT web

 * This is an implementation of the web frontend for **Student StarCraft AI Tournament** (SSCAIT): http://sscaitournament.com/
-* It only makes sense to use this project as an add-on to **SSCAIT Tournament Manager** from this repository: https://github.com/certicky/sscait-tournamentmanager
+* It is normally used in conjunction with **SSCAIT Tournament Manager** from this repository: https://github.com/certicky/sscait-tournamentmanager
 * This web frontend should typically be hosted on the Host machine of SSCAIT Tournament Manager, where its database also runs (see https://github.com/certicky/sscait-tournamentmanager).
 * **Warning:** This implementation is a complete spaghetti code mess.
 It's a hack on top of a hack and quick patch on top of a quick patch.
 None of this was designed to be used for more than one semester, yet here we are, 12 years later, still running it.
 Fun!